JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## Installation

-This package is registered, simply use `] add DynamicalBilliards` to install it.
+This package is registered, simply use `]` to get into the package manager mode and then type `add DynamicalBilliards` to install it.
 The [stable documentation](https://juliadynamics.github.io/DynamicalBilliards.jl/stable/) accompanies the version installed with `add`.

 Plotting is done through the `PyPlot` module.
 All plotting functions are brought into scope when `using PyPlot` is done.

+To confirm the validity of your installation you can run the tests of `DynamicalBilliards`.
+This can be done via `] test DynamicalBilliards`.

 ---